 Welcome to the start of my new series of retrospectives on classic superhero animated productions here at Arkhaven Blog.
 And I am beginning with the granddaddy of them all.
 Superman (1941).

 The animation quality of the 1940s Superman animated serials has never been equaled since.
-The artwork was a deco dream.
-The colors were vivid and vibrant.
+The artwork was an art deco vision whose colors were vivid and vibrant.
 The character movement was analog live realistic.
 There was nothing it didn’t get right.
 And no one has come close to recreating its level of artwork in a superhero cartoon since.

-The old Republic studios got ahold of the rights at first.
-But negotiations with National Comics (eventually to be renamed DC Comics) broke down.
+Republic Studios got ahold of the rights at first, but negotiations with National Comics (soon to be renamed DC Comics) broke down.
 It was Paramount’s turn after that, and they had the advantage of owning controlling interest in the number two animation studio in the business right behind Disney.
 Fleischer Studios.
 And Fleischer Studios came with Max Fleischer himself.

-By 1940 Max Fleischer was at something of a crossroads in this life.
+By 1940 Max Fleischer was at something of a crossroads in life.